kristiklemm/blog/source/2015-03-25-ten-tools-to-help-build-automated-marketing-websites.html.markdown

 ---
-title: Ten tools to help build automated marketing websites.
+title: Ten tools to help build automated marketing websites
 subtitle: A collection of tools that any size company can use to start automating their marketing efforts.
 date: 2015-03-25 06:06 +0000
 tags: seo, sem, automated marketing
-category: marketing
+category: Marketing
 author:
   name: Justin McNally
   email: justin@kohactive.com